-Within this context, two fundamentally different communication modes have been extensively studied: push-based and pull-based communication, each presenting distinct implications for \gls{mac} protocol design~\cite{pandey2025mediumaccesspushpulldata}.
-Push-based communication is an event-driven approach in which devices autonomously decide to transmit data when a predefined condition is met, such as detecting an anomaly or environmental change.
+Within the context of data aggregation, two fundamentally different communication modes have been extensively studied: \emph{push}-based and \emph{pull}-based communications, each presenting distinct implications for \gls{mac} protocol design~\cite{pandey2025mediumaccesspushpulldata}.
+Push-based communication is an \emph{event-driven approach} in which devices autonomously decide to transmit data when a predefined condition is met, such as detecting an anomaly or an environmental change.
 While this enables informative updates, it suffers from contention caused by uncoordinated channel access.
 Conversely, pull-based communication operates on a demand-driven basis, where a central controller requests data only when needed.
-This approach reduces redundant transmissions and improves resource utilization, but introduces latency since data is retrieved only upon request, potentially delaying time-sensitive updates.
-Despite their respective advantages, push- and pull-based strategies are often treated separately, with limited research exploring their joint operation within a unified framework~\cite{grandient-opt, agheli2025integratedpushandpullupdatemodel, talli2024push}.
-A hybrid approach that intelligently integrates both paradigms could enable wireless systems to dynamically adapt to diverse traffic patterns, ensuring timely event-driven responses alongside efficient scheduled data retrieval.
+This approach reduces redundant transmissions and improves resource utilization~\cite{agheli2024effective}.
+However, it introduces latency since data is retrieved only upon request, which may delay time-sensitive updates.
+Additionally, it relies on the central controller's \emph{belief} about the network's status, potentially overlooking sensitive changes in the environment~\cite{pandey2025mediumaccesspushpulldata}.
+A key challenge in practical deployments is that the occurrence of critical events and the identity of the devices observing them are generally unknown a priori.
+As a result, relying solely on pull-based communication may lead to missed or delayed detection of time-sensitive events, since data is only retrieved upon request.
+Conversely, purely push-based approaches can result in inefficient resource usage due to uncoordinated access and unpredictable traffic demand.
+This fundamental uncertainty motivates the need for communication frameworks that can simultaneously support event-driven transmissions and query-driven data collection.
+Nevertheless, despite their respective advantages, push- and pull-based strategies are often treated separately, with limited research exploring their joint operations ~\cite{grandient-opt, agheli2025integratedpushandpullupdatemodel, talli2024push}.
+A hybrid approach that smartly integrates both paradigms could enable wireless systems to adapt to diverse traffic patterns, ensuring timely event-driven responses alongside efficient scheduled data retrieval.

-To address this, we propose a dual-mode communication framework that integrates push and pull mechanisms within a time-slotted structure inspired by the \gls{3gpp}.
-Each frame is divided into two sub-frames: a pull sub-frame for scheduled data retrieval, where the \gls{bs} selectively activates devices using ultra-low-power \glspl{wur} via \gls{idwu} \cite{WuR_pull, piyare2017ultra}; and a push sub-frame where devices with alarm data contend for access using the Framed ALOHA protocol \cite{Aloha_push}.